Planetbiru/MagicObject/manual/includes/_native-query.md

 3. float
 4. bool or boolean
 5. null
-6. array of string, int, float, bool
+6. DateTime
-7. DateTime
+7. array of string, int, float, bool and DateTime

 For columns with data type `DATETIME` and `TIMESTAMP`, users can use either `string` or `DateTime` parameters. `DateTime` will be first converted to 'Y-md H:i:s' format automatically by MagicObject.
+Don't forget to define DateTimeZone for DateTime object.

 ### Return Type